 Emma's Journey with Breast Cancer:

 Emma was diagnosed with stage II breast cancer.
-After undergoing surgery to remove the tumor, her oncologist recommended adjuvant therapy to reduce the risk of cancer's return.
+After undergoing surgery to remove the tumour, her oncologist recommended adjuvant therapy to reduce the risk of the cancer's return.
 Emma's adjuvant therapy plan included chemotherapy, followed by radiation therapy.
 Over six months, she went to the hospital for chemotherapy sessions every three weeks, experiencing side effects like fatigue and nausea.
 Emma found relief through gentle yoga and a diet rich in fruits, vegetables, and whole grains, keeping away from processed foods.
 The support from her family and cancer support groups also played a vital part in her journey.

 John's Battle with Colorectal Cancer: